Before You Begin

 - Global Collaborator - 1.7.c - Students contribute constructively to project teams, assuming various roles and responsibilities to work effectively toward a common goal.

 In this unit, you will explore how the VEX AIR Drone can interact with its environment using modules.
 The VEX AIR Kit contains three modules — the Passive Module, Magnet Module, and Motorized Hook Module.
-Over the course of this unit you will explore the Passive Module in detail and how choosing a module requires you to consider different features and functionality that best suit the mission.
+Over the course of this unit you will be introduced to these modules and explore the Passive Module in detail.

 Vocabulary

-The key terms below will be useful as you learn about using modules with the drone.
+The key terms below will be useful as you learn about using modules with the drone and VEX AIR Drone Controller.
 The vocabulary list is here to provide you with a reference for terms you may not be familiar with.

 - Passive Module — A non-powered module containing a magnet and a hook that uses gravity to manipulate objects.